 A small pair of scissors (maybe not as small as the ones on your Swiss-Army knife, something with a blade about two inches long) can provide hours of entertainment making decorations for your tent or dorm room, and also serve some more practical purposes.
 They’re great for picking a (hopefully your own) lock.
 Just stick one scissor blade into the key slot and turn, many cheap locks will pop open.

-Scissors are also handy for those aseptic (tetra pak) milk containers, and assorted packets of mustard, sour cream, milk that have those easy-open arrows that are anything but easy to open.
-They’re are a possible stand-in for getting a local haircut, though this depends heavily on the skill of your travel mates as well as the amount of trust you put in them and/or yourself.
+Scissors are also handy for those aseptic (tetra pak) milk containers, and assorted packets of things like mustard and sour cream.
+They are a possible stand-in for getting a local haircut, though this depends heavily on the skill of your travel mates as well as the amount of trust you put in them and/or yourself.

 Scissors will also help you transform your wardrobe, and are great for t-shirt or other (clothing-related) surgery you may need to perform.

 Reusable water bottle

 All around the world, foreigners are mucking up the environment with throwaway plastic bottles and their cheap, peeling labels.
 When possible, say no to bottled water, and use your reusable (hopefully washable) plastic, or better yet, metal bottle to cart your precious elixir with you.